johnnolan/blog/_posts/2017-06-19-handling-team-end-project.markdown

 author: "John Nolan"
 publisher: "John Nolan"
 image: "/assets/posts/2017-06-19-handling-team-end-project.jpg"
-imagewidth: "200"
+imagewidth: "600"
-imageheight: "113"
+imageheight: "383"
 ogimage: "/assets/posts/2017-06-19-handling-team-end-project.jpg"
 ---

+I am currently getting to the end of a 9 month project and to relieve my mind, I started writing down all the things I needed to keep doing and put in words what it meant.
+The below is a mind dump of some of the key things I have been doing and that I believe strongly in.

+I love my team (and now my extended team) and am so proud of everything they have accomplished during this project.
+I hope the below can help other leaders who are looking for ways to feel more connecting with their colleagues as the pressure mounts.

 ## Get closer to your teams
 Now is the time to start connecting with your team more than ever.
 Take breaks together and let them get stresses off their chest.
 Listen closely and try and solve those problems for our them.

-The less stress on their shoulders the easier it is to keep calm and focused.
+> The less stress on their shoulders the easier it is to keep calm and focused.

 ## Do a reset on what is left
 One of my favourite things is doing a reset of work.
 Forgetting everything done so far and going through only what is